Jo Taylor-Jones, MA, MBACP (Registered)

 The practice in Emsworth is very close to the railway station and there is parking nearby.
 I can also see you in rooms in central Brighton and Hove, and these practices are close to transport links.

 There is no accessibility for wheelchairs or other assisted walking due to the rooms being on the first floor up a flight of stairs, though I am looking for an additional location specifically for this purpose.

-I see clients on Thursdays and Fridays, though if you need another time do ask in case I can accommodate you.
+I see clients on Fridays, though if you need another time do ask in case I can accommodate you.